clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/web-server-install.rst

 ***************************************************

 |CL| is designed to be a `stateless`_ operating system which means that you
-must create an optional configuration file to make changes over the default values.
-The default location of the Apache configuration file, :file:`httpd.conf`, is located in the :file:`/usr/share/defaults/httpd` directory. |CL| can overwrite this directory as part of the stateless paradigm.
+must create an optional configuration file to override the default values.
+The default location of the Apache configuration file, :file:`httpd.conf`, is located in the :file:`/usr/share/defaults/httpd` directory. |CL| can override this directory as part of the stateless paradigm.
 This default :file:`.conf` file includes the following directives that allow for additional locations of configuration definitions:

 .. code-block:: console